Semi-steady non-commutative crepant resolutions via regular dimer models: Introduction

 We refer to \cite[Proposition~2.17]{IW2} for several conditions that are equivalent to $\Lambda$ is a non-singular $R$-order.
-Using this notion, Van~den~Bergh \cite{VdB2} introduced the notion of NCCR.

-\begin{definition} Let $R$ be a Cohen-Macaulay ring, and $M$ be a non-zero reflexive $R$-module.
-Let $E:=\End_R(M)$.
-We say that $E$ is a \emph{non-commutative crepant resolution} (= \emph{NCCR}) of $R$ or $M$ \emph{gives an NCCR} of $R$ if $E$ is a non-singular $R$-order. \end{definition}

-For example, an NCCR of quotient singularities is given by the skew group algebra (see e.g., \cite{VdB2,Iya,IW2}).
-Furthermore, if a given quotient singularity is $d$-dimensional Gorenstein with $d\le 3$, the skew group algebra is derived equivalent to crepant resolutions \cite{BKR,KV}.
-Another interesting family of NCCRs is given by a dimer model.
-It gives us an NCCR of a $3$-dimensional Gorenstein toric singularity (see e.g., \cite{Bro,Boc2,IU2}).
-Since such an NCCR is the main object in this paper, we will see the precise construction of it in Section~\ref{NCCR_via_dimer}.
-For more results and examples of NCCRs, we refer to \cite{BLVdB,BIKR,Dao,DFI,IW1,IW2,IW3,IW4,Leu2,SpVdB} and references therein.
+Also, the existence of NCCRs and their properties have been studied in several papers e.g., \cite{Bro,BLVdB,BIKR,Dao,DFI,HN,IU2,IW1,IW2,IW4,Leu2,SpVdB,Wem} and references therein.

+One of the interesting families of NCCRs is given by dimer models, and we will mainly discuss such NCCRs in this paper.
+A \emph{dimer model} is a finite bipartite graph on the real two-torus.
+We define the quiver with potential $(Q, W_Q)$ as the dual of a dimer model, and we then define the Jacobian algebra $\calP(Q, W_Q)$ which is the path algebra with certain relations arising from the potential $W_Q$.
+If a dimer model satisfies the consistency condition (see Definition~\ref{def_consistent}), then the center of $\calP(Q, W_Q)$ is a $3$-dimensional Gorenstein toric singularity and $\calP(Q, W_Q)$ gives an NCCR of such a singularity.
+Conversely, for every $3$-dimensional Gorenstein toric singularity $R$, there exists a consistent dimer model giving $R$ as the center of $\calP(Q, W_Q)$.
+Thus, every $3$-dimensional Gorenstein toric singularity admits an NCCR.
+For more details, see e.g., \cite{Bro,IU2,Boc4} and Section~\ref{NCCR_via_dimer}.

-Although an NCCR does not necessarily exist for a given singularity, the existence of an NCCR shows that it has a mild singularity.
-That is, it was shown in \cite{SVdB} (see also \cite{DITV}) that under mild assumptions, any Gorenstein ring admitting an NCCR has only rational singularities.
-A naive idea is that if we impose extra assumptions on NCCRs, then we can obtain better singularities.
-Actually, O. Iyama and the author introduced the notion of steady NCCRs and splitting NCCRs in \cite{IN}, and showed that the existence of a steady splitting NCCR characterizes quotient singularities associated with finite abelian groups (see Theorem~\ref{main_IN}).
-Furthermore, by restricting this result to the case of $3$-dimensional Gorenstein toric singularities, we also have a connection between steady splitting NCCRs and regular hexagonal dimer models (see Theorem~\ref{dimer}).
-In this paper, after the model of steady splitting NCCRs arising from square dimer models, we will introduce another nice class of NCCRs that is weaker than steady NCCRs and call them semi-steady NCCRs.
-Furthermore, we will show that the existence of semi-steady NCCRs of $3$-dimensional Gorenstein toric singularities characterizes toric singularities associated with regular dimer models (see Theorem~\ref{main_thm} and Corollary~\ref{main_cor}).
+Although an NCCR does not necessarily exist for a given singularity in general, the existence of an NCCR shows that it has at worst log-terminal singularities \cite{DITW} (see also \cite{StVdB,DITV}).
+Furthermore, if we impose several conditions on NCCRs, then we have more concrete singularities.
+Indeed, Iyama and the author introduced the notion of steady NCCRs and splitting NCCRs in \cite{IN}, and studied singularities admitting steady splitting NCCRs.
+Here, we note the definition of steady and splitting NCCRs.